Nakajima Kikka: Design and development

-Designation
+Despite the production difficulties encountered, which impacted not only the volume but also the quality of both key components and fuel alike, several Japanese decision-makers remained enthusiastic for the type.
+At one stage, planners had called for the completion of almost 500 Kikkas by the end of 1945.

 The Kikka is sometimes identified as the J9N1, or occasionally J9Y1, which according to a National Air and Space Museum researcher is incorrect and no such designation appears in any records associated with the design.
 The official name assigned was Kikka (橘花) and like some other Navy aircraft at the very end of the war, it received only a name.
 Imperial Japanese Naval aircraft until then had normally designated with a similar system to that used on U.S. Navy aircraft of the time, in which the first letter denotes the role, a number denotes the design in the sequence (starting with 1), and a second letter denotes the company that developed it, followed by a number indicating subtype.